 Highlights: Brave, Affectionate, Kind

 The Tahltan originated in the Pacific Northwest territories of Canada with the Tahltan Indians.
 They’re a primitive breed developed for hunting game (e.g., bears, big cats, beavers, etc.).
-Though small in size, these dogs are tremendously powerful, brave, and vicious in a packs.
+Though small in size, these dogs were very powerful, brave, and vicious in a packs.

 They had all the qualities of a top hunting dog.
-For example, the Tahltan sports a double coat with a primarily black, brown or blue hue.
-This special coat protected them as they courageously run into the crowded forests to track and chase down game.
+For example, the Tahltan sports a double coat with a black, brown or blue hue.
+This special coat protected them as they courageously race into the crowded forests to track and chase down game.

 Unfortunately, Tahltan Bear Dogs are extinct as a result of the introduction of other hunting dogs in the regions of Southern Yukon and British Columbia.
 The Canadian Kennel Club has already revoked its recognition of Tahltans and has declared it extinct.